Where would you drive Machine Learning and Artificial Intelligence (MLAI) for the next decade?

 Machine learning and artificial intelligence (ML/AI) are capabilities that will transform economies and the basis of competition globally, unlock new societal and environmental value and accelerate scientific discovery.

-The goals of the FSP are:
+The goals of the FSP were:

-- People – the platform we create, and the people we train will become a capability that fundamentally changes the way CSIRO undertakes core research challenges.
+- People – the platform we create, and the people we train become a capability that fundamentally changes the way CSIRO undertakes core research challenges.